Why choose Tanzania?

 There are many extraordinary places in the world, but Africa will always be something special.
 It is less "developed" than most places on earth and has some of the most unspoiled, spectacular and unique wilderness you can imagine.
 For that reason, many people feel it is like traveling to a completely different world.

-Tanzania is the only country in the world that have dedicated more than 25% of their total area to protected wildlife areas, and there is a reason why they have just done this....
+Tanzania has dedicated more than 25% of their total area to protected wildlife areas, and there is a reason why they have just done this....

 When people find a travel destination, they most often have to choose what kind of vacation they would like to have, because they can't have it all.
 Beach vacation, cultural experience, activities or exploration of nature and wildlife are often alternatives you have to choose between.
 Some like an active vacation and some prefer a calm and relaxing “get away”.
 In Tanzania you don't have to choose -you can have it all!